 - Reimbursement alimony is awarded to a spouse that contributed in a significant manner while the other spouse increased his or her earning potential.
 For example, a spouse that supported the family while the other spouse went through medical school may receive reimbursement alimony.
-Here is another example: Husband and wife have few assets except a business built during the marriage which the judge is giving to the wife.
-Wife may have to pay alimony as a way of compensating him for the greater value of division of assets she is receiving.
+Here is another example: husband and wife have few assets except a business built during the marriage which the judge is giving to the wife.
+The wife may have to pay alimony as a way of compensating him for the greater value of the division of assets she is receiving.

 Factors Considered in Awarding Spousal Support

-Factors a judge considers in awarding spousal support can be found in Iowa Code 598.21A(1), which states:
+Factors a judge considers in awarding spousal support can be found in Iowa Code 598.21A (PDF), which states:

 Upon every judgment of annulment, dissolution, or separate maintenance, the court may grant an order requiring support payments to either party for a limited or indefinite length of time after considering all of the following:

-e.
-The earning capacity of the party seeking maintenance, including educational background, training, employment skills, work experience, length of absence from the job market, responsibilities for children under either an award of custody or physical care, and the time and expense necessary to acquire sufficient education or training to enable the party to find appropriate employment.
+- The earning capacity of the party seeking maintenance, including educational background, training, employment skills, work experience, length of absence from the job market, responsibilities for children under either an award of custody or physical care and the time and expense necessary to acquire sufficient education or training to enable the party to find appropriate employment.